jamesplease/redux-resource/docs/introduction/similar-projects.md

 A short list of things that redux-resources does differently is:

-1. resources are split up in the store based on the requests that you make. resourceful-redux stores all resources of the same type into a single list
+1. resources are split up in the store based on the requests that you make. resourceful-redux stores all resources of the same type into a single list, and provides labels to divide up the resources.
 1. it does not provide metadata on a per-resource level
 1. it provides timestamps for the operations that you perform out of the box
 1. it keeps a cache of errors returned from the server out of the box